codeams/browser-cache-file-recovery/README.md

 ## Instructions

 1. Go to your browser's cache:
-  * Google Chrome: Type `chrome://cache` in the adress bar.
+  * Google Chrome: Type `chrome://cache` in the address bar.
-  * Mozilla Firefox: Type `about:cache` in the adress.
+  * Mozilla Firefox: Type `about:cache` in the address.
 Then click "List Cache Entries" in the section your file is located.
 They are usually in the disk which you can access directly through `about:cache?storage=disk`.
 1. Search your file's key (URL) and click it.
 1. Press `ctrl + A` or `⌘ + A` to select the entire content of the file and copy it.
 1. Insert the copied text in the textbox you'll find in [codeams.ml/file-recovery/](http://codeams.ml/file-recovery/).